cloudfoundry/docs-bosh/content/vsphere-network-partition.md

----
-title: Recovery from a vSphere Network Partitioning Fault
----

 !!! warning
     Do not follow this procedure if vSphere HA is enabled and bosh-vsphere-cpi is v30+; vSphere HA will automatically recreate VMs that were on the partitioned host.